-The two VAV’s pictured to the left are VAV boxes that will get their primary air from the VAV air handler in the zone which they are installed.
+The two VAV’s pictured to the left are VAV boxes that will get their primary air from the VAV air handler in the zone in which they are installed.
 They are in the construction phase being stored in an empty room.

 VAV Air Handler and HVAC Zoning